-When it comes to misting your beardie, you need to do it several times a day during shed time.
+When misting your beardie, you must do it several times a day during shed time.

 If you notice loose skin hanging on them without it coming off easily, increase the frequency you mist them.

-Add in a few extra sprays each day until the shed is completely removed.
+Add in a few extra sprays daily until the shed is completely removed.

 Frequent misting can help.

 If you want to help the bearded dragon shedding process, then you need to ensure their habitat is ideal for the process.

 Understanding the unique needs of your beardie is essential to keep them happy and healthy.

 The right conditions in their enclosure, such as tank humidity and the correct lighting, help them eliminate the loose skin.
 Also, provide a hiding spot.
 Bearded dragons hide during the shedding process.